-Please do not include a firearm case, sling, telescopic sights or custom accessories with a firearm being shipped to the factory for service.
+Please do not include rifle case, sling, telescopic sights or custom accessories with a firearm being shipped to the factory for service.
 DO NOT SEND FIREARM BOXES OR LITERATURE THAT YOU CONSIDER TO BE COLLECTOR'S ITEMS - THESE ARE INVARIABLY DAMAGED OR DESTROYED IN SHIPMENT.
 Always insure your shipment.

 Enclose a letter which includes your name, address, telephone number, firearm serial number and model, and repair authorization number.
 Describe in detail the trouble you have experienced with your firearm, or the work you wish to have done.
 Merely stating that the firearm "needs repair" is inadequate information.
 Please enclose copies of any previous correspondence.
 All work performed is subject to a minimum labor charge and charges for shipping and handling.
 Most models can be reblued, but custom gunsmithing service or nonstandard alterations are NOT AVAILABLE from Ruger Customer Service Departments.
 Please contact the Customer Service Department for pricing information.
-In states that have a magazine capacity limitation, DO NOT RETURN so-called "high capacity" magazines as Ruger may not be able to return the magazine to you.